rxxsta/25daysofchristmas/challenges/day4_Learning-Some-Linux.md

 There is a `sha1sum` tool that we can use.
 It will output the sha1 value of anything we provide it.

-The command: `sha1sum file8` will poop out our answer.
+The command `sha1sum file8` will poop out our answer.

+## Challenge 7: Mcsysadmin's password hash

+//TODO I wasn't exactly sure what it was asking.
+I will comeback at a later time.